Open-market: rupee remains stable against US dollar

-The Pakistani rupee remained stable against the US dollar in the open market on Monday, while the local currency continued to show improvement in the inter-bank.
+The Pakistani rupee remained stable against the US dollar in the open market on Tuesday, while the local currency edged lower in the inter-bank market.

-During the previous week, the PKR gained Rs4.50 for both buying and selling against USD, closing at 274.00 and 277.00, respectively, according to data provided by the Exchange Companies Association of Pakistan (ECAP).
+However, at the end of trading, the currency closed at 277 for selling and 274 for buying, the same rates as of the previous session, according to data provided by the Exchange Companies Association of Pakistan (ECAP).

-Meanwhile, the rupee was hovering at 276 level against the greenback in the inter-bank market.
+Meanwhile, the Pakistani rupee finally ended its 28-session winning streak against the US dollar, as it depreciated 0.07% in the inter-bank market on Tuesday.
+As per the State Bank of Pakistan, the local unit settled at 277.03 after a decrease of Re0.20 in the inter-bank market.

 Under one of the structural benchmarks set by the International Monetary Fund (IMF), the gap between rates in the inter-bank and open markets is required to be less than 1.25%.